This article has been reviewed by tax expert Erica Gellerman, CPA.

 The Alternative to Getting a Tax Refund

 The best time to update your tax withholding is right after you file your taxes.
 That way, you can have the right amount withheld for the year to come.
-Your tax preparer or accountant can advise you on how to adjust your exemptions to get as close as possible to zero tax.
+Your tax preparer or accountant can advise you on how to adjust your withholdings to get as close as possible to your tax liability.
 (You’ll probably come out either owing just a little bit in taxes or getting a small refund.)
 The IRS also offers a calculator on its website that you can use to determine if you’re withholding the right amount.
 Tax preparers like TurboTax and H&R Block offer similar tools.

 Make sure you’re prepared with a bit of financial cushion as tax time approaches, in case you’ve estimated your tax bill incorrectly or something changes.
 You don’t want to end up owing too much and running into financial trouble.